 After 24 hours of coding, a dozen of mentoring sessions and a lot of coffee, two teams won the big prize and showed everyone that you don’t need weeks of planning and never ending meetings to create a working and usable product.

 We joined this movement because it is one of the steps towards creating an IT environment driven by innovation and disruptive ideas.
 It’s vital we all contribute to the growth of our local community and strive to get people together to drive the much-needed change.
 And this should become a habit for all of us members of the IT community.

-Visit our Facebook to see a glimpse of how things happened.
+Visit our Facebook page to get a glimpse of how things happened.